What Is Litha? Meaning, History, and Summer Solstice Traditions for 2026

 Visit a Sacred Site

-Other places worldwide also align with the sun at this time of year.
+Stonehenge is a popular place to visit during the Summer Solstice, but many places around the world align with the sun this time of year.
 For example, I was fortunate enough to visit the Mayan Ruins in Tulum, Mexico, a few years back.
 One of the temples was designed and built with the Summer Solstice in mind, and the building floods with morning sunshine.

 Summer Energy Guided Meditation